iossifovlab/gpf/userdocs/administration/getting_started.rst

     vs = list(vs)

 .. note::
-    `query_variants` method returns Python iterator.
+    The `query_variants` method returns a Python iterator.

-To get the basic information about variants found by `query_variants` method you can use:
+To get the basic information about variants found by ``query_variants`` method, you can use:

 .. code-block:: python3